Print the official MCM Finisher Certificate!

 Triathletes may enter the transition area on event morning.
 All bikes must be racked by 6:30 a.m. before the start of the first swim wave.
 Bike racks are numbered and triathletes must put their bicycles and gear in their designated bicycle location.

-Each bike rack can hold six bikes, as such each athletes space is approximately 3 feet wide and 3 feet long.
+Each bike rack can hold six bikes.
+As such, each athlete’s space is approximately 3 feet wide and 3 feet long.
 Once a bike is in place the remaining space is approximately the same size as a standard bath towel.

 After racking a bike, proceed to the body marking areas located near the transition area.

 1. Bike storage will NOT be provided the night before the event.

 2. Glass containers are NOT allowed in the transition area.

 3. Only triathletes and transition workers are allowed in the transition area.
 Please advise family and friends to remain outside of the transition area.

 4. Rack bikes on race morning on the rack that corresponds to assigned bib number.

 5. Participants will NOT be allowed to mount their bikes in the tranisition area and will be required to dismount at the designated spot outside the transition area.

 6. Triathletes must show their race number to remove their bicycle and gear from the transition area after the race.

 2. Bike - Bikes may NOT be ridden in the transition area.
-It is important to use extreme caution when departing the transition area, it is may be very congested!
+It is important to use extreme caution when departing the transition area, it may be very congested!
 All athletes must put on their helmet and snap the strap before mounting their bike.
-The helmet on and buckled until they dismount and rack their bike.
+The helmet must remain on and buckled until the triathlete dismounts and racks their bike.
 Not following the helmet rules may result in a disqualification (DQ).
-Bike times will start when triathletes depart the transition area through the 'Bike Out' chute and end when they re-enter the transition area through the 'Bike In' chute in the transition area.
+Bike times will start when triathletes depart the transition area through the 'Bike Out' chute and end when they re-enter the transition area through the 'Bike In' chute.
 Once the bike portion is completed, triathletes will return their bike to their designated spot in the transition area.

 3. Run - Triathletes depart the transition area by exiting through the 'Run Out' chute.
 Triathletes run time will begin when they depart the transition area at 'Run Out' and end when they cross the finish line.